A Simple System That Finally Puts You in Control

 Your 7 on a pain scale is not the same as someone else’s 7.
 That’s fine.
 What matters is that your 7 today means the same thing as your 7 three months from now.
 Anchor your scale early.
 Think of a day that was a 3 (you were aware of pain but could function normally), a day that was a 7 (pain was significantly interfering with what you could do), and a day that was a 9 (you couldn’t focus on much else).
 Use those anchors every time you score.

-Track Your Best Self, Not Just Your Worst
+Track Your Best Days, Not Just Your Worst

 Bring Three Months, Not Three Weeks